sergueik/springboot_study/basic-tomcat-manager/README.md

 17:19:23.009 [Thread-2] DEBUG example.DemoServlet - destroy()
 ```

-Move the `log4j2.xml` away from resorces directory (the one in the project root is checked in)
+Move the `log4j2.xml` away from resources directory (the one in the project root is checked in)
 and repackage and relaunch explicitly passing the configuration information:
 on Windows host
 ```cmd